ABOUT THE INDIANAPOLIS HIKING CLUB

 TWENTY-FIVE YEAR MEMBERS

-Following is a list of the 86 people who as of September 30, 2022 have been Club members for more than 25 years (the list includes several members who passed away during the year), including 12 new additions this year.
+Following is a list of the 81 active members who as of September 30, 2024 have been Club members for more than 25 years.
+The list includes 7 new 25 year members this year.
 These people represent the history and backbone of our club.

 Years a member